Click to Enlarge all Picts

 Niagara Motorcycle Club's Wilson Rendezvous. (montage enlarge)

 Throughout summer there are many annual events scheduled by the town not generally associated with a town its size.
-Every summer starts off with the Wilson Harbor Invitational Fishing Tournament followed by a large flee market on Memorial Day which repeats on Labor Day weekend .
+Every summer starts off with the Wilson Harbor Invitational Fishing Tournament followed by a large flee market on Memorial Day.
 There is the 5K Salmon Run, and later in the summer a triathlon.
 Old car & hot rod enthusiasts "Cruise In" in late June.
 The Niagara County Motorcycle Club congregates for their annual Wilson rendezvous too.
 There is a Wine Tasting & Fair at the end of July featuring numerous Niagara County vineyards.
 And the premiere event, late August is "Field Day".
 All events attract visitors from far and wide including Canada.
-A Calendar of events can be found on The Village's Website. for town wide events including neighboring villages check the towns website
+A Calendar of events can be found on The Village's Website.
+For town wide events including neighboring villages check The Towns Website.
+Rumor has it that the village will be absorbed into the town by 2016.

 Speaking of websites, The Village of Wilson as of 2010 is "HOT".
 Main St. (Young St.) in the Village is now a WiFi Hot Spot where towns folks and visitors can access the internet via the Village of Wilson public network.
 At this time, service is available approximately 600 ft in all directions from the villages gas station Equipment to extend this service is scheduled for the near future too.
 Other hot spots can be found at the harbor which are provided by the yacht clubs and marinas.